flyrok/StationXML_utils/README.md

 The script uses Obspy and its evalresp utilities.
 The response plot defaults to 'Velocity', and the sensitivity units are reported as 'nm/s'.
 The flat part of the passband is estimated by determing where the response is within  ±5% of 1, after normalizing the response by the sensitivity value.
+If the response isn't flat (e.g. converting a response flat in velocity to acceleration), then this function will produce, weird results.

+Plotting acceleration or displacement is not fully implemented, yet.

 `make_NRL_inv`
 Make a StationXML file.
 Response info is pulled from IRIS NRL.

 `dataless2inv`
-Convert a dataless seed volume to a StationXML file
+Convert a dataless seed volume to a StationXML file--work in progress

+`dump_staxml2txt`
+Dump the info from a StationXML file to text

+`plot_staxml`
+Plot a map of the stations in an StationXML file.
+This uses matplotlib.basemap

 ## Install ##